 It is appropriate here to make a point with regard to the relationship of vacant land availability to the fair share allocation.
-It is clear that, if an allocation clearly cannot be accommodated within the available land area of a the above re-allocation procedure.
+It is clear that, if an allocation clearly cannot be accommodated within the available land area of a community, it should be adjusted.
+That is the purpose of the above re-allocation procedure.
 Based on the data sources I have utilized, all of the seven Middlesex County municipalities have adequate amounts of vacant land to accommodate their fair share allocations.